samcoded/CSV-to-JSON-converter-PHP-REST-API-/README.md

-Send request with remote url and json format of the csv file as response
+Send request with remote url and get json format of the csv file as response